Weir Flow Calculator: Rectangular, V-Notch, and Cipolletti Discharge

 - Does not model broad-crested weirs, compound weirs, or proportional (Sutro) weirs used in specialized applications

-- Rating table accuracy assumes the weir geometry does not change over time due to corrosion or structural settlement
+- Rating table reliability assumes the weir geometry does not change over time due to corrosion, biological growth, debris, or structural settlement

 References